emberjs/website/source/blog/2018-05-30-emberjs-accessibility-and-a11y-tools.md

 In this way, learning the rules and standards of accessibility can be incremental.
 It's like having an accessibility expert inside the app.
 Once you have a handle on most of the issues, you can use some configuration settings to toggle the check on and off so that your development server build times are faster.

-### Add accessibility checks during Integration tests
+### Add accessibility checks during Rendering tests

-Integration tests are a way to simulate user behavior, like clicking around and filling in forms.
+[Rendering tests](https://guides.emberjs.com/v3.1.0/testing/#toc_rendering-tests) are a way to simulate user behavior, like clicking around and filling in forms.
 The ember-a11y-testing helpers can be added right in with your existing test suite.
 This test navigates to the index of the project and checks for any issues:

 ```javascript
 import a11yAudit from 'ember-a11y-testing/test-support/audit';